ampanisales/cs336-network-visualization/README.md

 - Example usage: python macvisual.py pcap_file

 - "testpcap" is a pcap file that can be used to test this program.

+- To get a good view of a specific MAC address on the graph, it may be necessary to zoom into its node if there are many nodes present on the graph.